 “Study how a society uses its land,” wrote economist Ernst Friedrich Schumacher, “and you can come to pretty reliable conclusions as to what its future will be.”
 A South African can only hope that he was wrong.

 The legislation has provoked protest from both the commercial farmers’ body, Agri-SA, and farm workers’ unions probably because it is a lightning rod for some disturbing trends in government policy.
+The Bill would supersede existing legislation that protects tenants on commercial farms.

 It provides for the establishment of government-managed “agri-villages”, settlements where evicted workers can live, subsistence farm and await employment.
 Workers would need a permit to live there and permits would be governed by a nine-member Land Rights Management Board.
 The Bill does not say what services, if any, will be provided by municipalities for such villages.